KPN Data Scientist Salary in Greater Amsterdam Area | €46.1K-€58.5K+ | Levels.fyi

 The median Data Scientist compensation in Greater Amsterdam Area package at KPN totals €58.5K per year.
-View the base salary, stock, and bonus breakdowns for KPN's total compensation packages.
+View the base salary, equity, and bonus breakdowns for KPN's total compensation packages.
 Last updated: 10/1/2025

 Company